runtimeverification/haskell-backend/booster/test/rpc-integration/README.md

 $ booster test/rpc-integration/resources/a-to-f.kore --module TEST
 ```

-2) In another terminal, send requests with the respective state and parameters using the `rpc-client` tool.
+2) In another terminal, send requests with the respective state and parameters using the `kore-rpc-client` tool.
 For example, if the state file ends in `execute`, send an `execute` request like this:

 ```
-rpc-client \
+kore-rpc-client \
     --execute state-zero-steps.execute \
     --param-file params-zero-steps.json \
     --expect response-zero-steps.json